theharshitkumar/catalystcoder-awake/content/posts/awesome-social-media-icon-design.md

 This is minified CSS code which you can directly use in your website.

-Note:- Make sure to copy and paste the HTML code in a div element.
+**Note**:- Make sure to copy and paste the minified HTML code in a div element.

 **Minified HTML**